ublue-os/bazzite/README.md

 Bazzite is a community effort and wouldn't exist without everyone's support.
 Below are some of the people who've helped us along the way:

 - [evlaV](https://gitlab.com/evlaV) - For making Valve's code available and for being [this person](https://xkcd.com/2347/).
 - [ChimeraOS](https://chimeraos.org/) - For gamescope-session and for valuable support along the way.
 - [Jovian-NixOS](https://github.com/Jovian-Experiments) - For supporting us with technical issues and for creating a similar project.
 Seriously, go check it out.
 It's our Nix-based cousin.
 - [Steam Deck Homebrew](https://deckbrew.xyz) - For choosing to support distributions other than SteamOS despite the extra work, and a special thanks to [PartyWumpus](https://github.com/PartyWumpus) for getting Decky Loader working with SELinux for us.
 - [cyrv6737](https://github.com/cyrv6737) - For the initial inspiration and the base that became bazzite-arch.

 ## Build Your Own

 Bazzite is built entirely in GitHub and creating your own custom version of it is as easy as forking this repository, adding a private signing key, and enabling GitHub actions.

-[Familiarize yourself](https://docs.github.com/en/actions/security-guides/encrypted-secrets) on keeping secrets in github.
-You'll need to [generate a new keypair](https://docs.sigstore.dev/cosign/overview/) with cosign.
-The public key can be in your public repo <sub><sup>(Your users need it to check the signatures)</sup></sub>, and you can paste the private key in `Settings -> Secrets -> Actions` with the name `SIGNING_SECRET`.
+[Read the docs](https://docs.github.com/en/actions/security-guides/encrypted-secrets) on keeping secrets in github.
+You need to [generate a new keypair](https://docs.sigstore.dev/cosign/overview/) with cosign.
+The public key can be in your public repo (your users need it to check the signatures), and you can paste the private key in Settings -> Secrets -> Actions.

 We also ship a config for the popular [pull bot](https://github.com/apps/pull) if you'd like to keep your fork in sync with upstream.
-Simply enable this bot on your repo.
+Enable this bot on your repo to keep track of Bazzite changes while also making your own modifications.